The “Problem” Woman of Colour in the Workplace

-COCo discovered an earlier version of this tool, which depicts a common experience for women of colour (and especially Black women) working in the nonprofit sector, a couple of years ago.
-The diagram, which was originally developed in the 1990s in the United States, really struck us.
-It spoke to many of the stories employees in the nonprofit sector had told us about their own experience; it also told the ‘story’ of much of the data we were reading from other research into racism in nonprofit organizations, not to mention the data we were collecting ourselves as part of our Diversité d’Abord research project (more on that in a minute).
+A couple of years ago, COCo discovered an earlier version of this tool, which depicts a common experience for women of colour (and especially Black women) working in the nonprofit sector.
+The diagram, which was originally developed in the United States, really struck us.
+It spoke to many of the stories employees in the nonprofit sector had told us about their own experiences; it also told the ‘story’ of much of the data we were reading from other research into racism in nonprofit organizations, not to mention the data we were collecting ourselves as part of our Diversité d’Abord research project (more on that in a minute).
 About a year after we started using it in trainings and discussion groups, it went viral on social media, with thousands of shares- another sign of its continuing relevance in 2018.
 Since then, we’ve been inundated with interest and inquiries about this tool and what it means.

-In the coming months, we will be releasing our own extensive research into the question of racism in the nonprofit sector.
+In the coming months, COCo will be releasing our own research into the question of racism in the nonprofit sector.
 In the meantime, there has been so much interest in this tool that we felt it was time to make it publicly available.

 A few notes

 We adapted this tool with permission from the Safehouse Progressive Alliance for NonViolence.
 One of the changes we made was to have the “woman of colour” be represented as wearing a hijab.
 While we understand that women who wear hijab can have many different racial backgrounds, we felt that this image allows us to make an explicit connection between racism and Islamophobia in Quebec- a connection that many women live every day.

 We also know that while our own work centres in Quebec, and on nonprofits, this tool is also relevant outside of the nonprofit sector, and we’re totally happy to see people using this wherever it feels appropriate.